slorek/network_rail/README.md

 You don't need to supply your security token because this isn't yet used (according to the documentation in the [Developer Pack](http://www.networkrail.co.uk/WorkArea/DownloadAsset.aspx?id=30064782140)).

-The gem implements a Stomp client to allow you to consume the data feeds, and parses each messages into a convenient Ruby object.
+The gem implements a [STOMP](http://stomp.github.com/) client to allow you to consume the data feeds, and parses each messages into a convenient Ruby object.
 Once the client is loaded, it will continue listening for new messages until you tell it to stop.

 ### Starting the client